MicrosoftDocs/Viva/Viva/insights/setup/assign-user-roles.md

 # Assign user roles for Viva Insights

 >[!Important]
->This article is for the legacy Workplace Analytics app and does not reflect current capabilities in advanced insights from Viva Insights.
-[Access current documentation for advanced insights](../advanced/introduction-to-advanced-insights.md).
+>This article is for the legacy Workplace Analytics app and does not reflect functionality available on the updated Viiva Insights platform.
+Access current documentation for Viva Insights advanced insights here: [Advanced insights documentation](../advanced/introduction-to-advanced-insights.md).

 People can work with Microsoft Viva Insights only after they've been assigned a role.
 See [Roles in Viva Insights](/viva/insights/use/user-roles?toc=/viva/insights/use/toc.json&bc=/viva/insights/breadcrumb/toc.json) for details on what each role can do with Viva Insights.
 Refer to the following for assigning roles: